Student Loan Procedures for Federal Direct Loans

 Normally, funds are released in installments to coincide with the academic terms.
 Loan funds will be issued directly to the school and distributed according to established procedures.
 A federal origination fee may be deducted from the student's loan proceeds prior to disbursement.
 Funds can only be used for education-related expenses.

 To avoid unnecessary delays, the student's application must be accurate and complete.
-For additional information and assistance, stop by the Financial Aid Office or call (800) 873-3873, extension 5052 or 5051.
+For additional information and assistance, contact the academic advising office by calling (800) 873-3873 x5031.

 Features and Benefits of Federal Direct Loans